jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (c) as a consequence of the year not being divided into an exact number of fortnights or weeks,—
     (i) receives in the tax year 27 interim instalments corresponding to a period of a fortnight; or (ii) may have received in the tax year 53 interim instalments corresponding to a period of a week.
-(2) For the purposes of section KD 4(2)(c), a person who has received payments under section KD 7 for the whole of a tax year is entitled to a credit of tax for the tax year of the amount given by the following formula: where—
+(2) For the purposes of section KD 4(2)(c), a person who has received payments under section KD 7 for the whole of a tax year is entitled to a credit of tax for the tax year of the amount given by the following formula:where—
   (a) is the amount of the credit of tax for the tax year calculated for the person under—
     (a) section KD 2, if the person is entitled to a subpart KD credit of tax:
     (b) section KD 3, if the person is entitled to the minimum family tax credit